Lane Thomas Player Props: Nationals vs. Reds

-Lane Thomas and his .413 on-base percentage over his past 10 games (66 points higher than his season-long percentage), will be in action for the Washington Nationals versus the Cincinnati Reds and Graham Ashcraft on July 5 at 7:05 PM ET.
+On Thursday, Lane Thomas (.404 on-base percentage in past 10 games, 53 points above season-long percentage) and the Washington Nationals face the Cincinnati Reds, whose starting pitcher will be Brandon Williamson.
+First pitch is at 1:05 PM ET.

+In his most recent appearance, he strung together two hits (going 2-for-4) against the Reds.

 Lane Thomas Game Info & Props vs. the Reds